bwvdnbro/CMacIonize/_tutorials/2019-01-11-getting-started-with-cmacionize.md

 make -j <number of parallel threads>
 ```

 This speeds up the compilation process quite significantly.
+Note that
+`make` does not check if your system actually has sufficient resources
+(most importantly: sufficient memory) to compile in parallel, so it is
+generally advisable to use a number of threads that is close to the
+number of available cores on your system.

 If compilation succeeded (`make` will tell you if something went wrong),
 the `CMacIonize` executable will be created in `build folder/rundir/`.